getstrm/pace/docs/cli-docs/pace_upsert_data-policy.md

-# data policy
+## pace upsert data-policy

 Upsert a data policy

-## Synopsis
+### Synopsis

 Upserts (inserts or updates) a data policy into Pace AND applies it to the target platform.

 The file to upsert is checked for validity, a transformation is generated for the processing platform, and then applied on it.

 ```
 pace upsert data-policy (yaml or json file) [flags]
 ```

-## Examples
+### Examples

 ```
-pace upsert data-policy sample_data/bigquery-cdc.json
+pace upsert data-policy examples/sample_data/bigquery-cdc.json
 data_policy:
   id: fb76958d-63a9-4b5e-bf36-fdc4d7ab807f
   info: